View Source Enux (enux v1.6.0)

 When you start your application, you can access your configuration variables using Applicatoin.get_env.
 If you need to url encode your configuration values, just pass url_encoded: true to Enux.load.

-You should have either poison or jason or jaxon or thoas or jsone or jiffy or json or jsonrs or euneus in your dependencies if you want to use .json files.
+You should have either poison or jason or jaxon or thoas or jsone or json or jsonrs or euneus in your dependencies or use Erlang/OTP version 27 or higher if you want to use .json files.
+Priority is given to the dependencies, so if you want to use Erlang's own json module, don't add any of the mentioned packages.

 To use .jsonc files, you should have jsonc.
 You can also use this package for .json files.
 To use .toml files, you should have either toml or tomerl or tomlex.